FROGS, DONKEYS & MORONIC OXEN:

 “To bring back elected local councils” was an important plank in the Pakatan Rakyat election manifesto and a popular demand of the Malaysian electorate in many elections including the 2008 general elections.
 A conference on the Roadmap to Local Government Elections was held on July 26th, 2008 to expedite local government elections through institutional reform towards a democratic system of locally elected representatives.
 Participants at the one-day conference adopted the following resolutions:

-2. the restoration of local elections lies clearly within the jurisdiction of the state government, as provided for by the Article 113(4) and Item 4, List II, Schedule 9 in the Federal Constitution.
+“1. the restoration of local elections constitutes an important step forward in reviving democracy, improving the standard of governance and checking the scourge of corruption, excesses and mismanagement presently plaguing the urban population in Malaysia;2. the restoration of local elections lies clearly within the jurisdiction of the state government, as provided for by the Article 113(4) and Item 4, List II, Schedule 9 in the Federal Constitution.
 State governments, especially the Pakatan Rakyat ones which have made election promises on reviving local elections, should take immediate steps to formulate state laws to such effect;

 3. the Federal Government should, at the same time, initiate consultations with the general public and hold negotiations with the state governments to formulate a comprehensive plan to have local elections that are clean, free, fair and representative.”
 (The Malaysian Bar)